SuprithRamesh/AdvancedSoftwareEngineering/AtomAndGitGuide.md

   - git pull ( keep a backup of your local work and get latest code from Origin )
   - Make code changes in Atom to required files
   - git add .
-  - git commit ( Add proper commments and Click Ctrl+X )
+  - git commit -m "Proper Comments here"
   - git push ( You need to put your credentials here)